gulabpatel/AIAg/GIS/README.txt

 3️⃣ Earth Data Science Lab - Free online courses, tutorials and tools Learn to use earth science and other data in R & Python - https://lnkd.in/emN79Y58

-🔗 Also check, FREE GIS courses for environmental analysis - https://lnkd.in/e8QHXmB3
+🔗 Also check the course on GIS: https://geog-414.gishub.org/book/duckdb/08_data_viz.html